autopartsource/aceslint/README.md

 data suppliers (part manufacturers) employ sophisticated catalog management systems to house and export ACES files for their trading partners.
 These systems generally include quality assurance checks on the outbound data.
 ACESlint is intended to be fast and simple "second opinion" of an outbound file, or a quick cleanliness checker for an inbound file before spending time to import a file of unknown quality.
-On a typical workstation-grade PC, a the tool will process about 100,000 applications per minute, and consume about 400MB per 100,000 applications.
+On a typical workstation-grade PC, ACESlint will process about 100,000 applications per minute, and consume about 400MB per 100,000 applications.

  ACESlint's source is completely contained in a ".c" file.
 It is intended to be compiled and run on a Linux-ish system.